tarekbrahmi/CPUusage/README.md

 - The "procs_running" line gives the number of processes currently running on CPUs .
 - The "procs_blocked" line gives the number of processes currently blocked, waiting for I/O to complete .

-Calculation:<br/>
->sum up all the columns in the 1st line "cpu" :<br/>
-    ( user + nice + system + idle + iowait + irq + softirq )<br/>
-    this will yield 100% of CPU time<br/>
-    calculate the average percentage of total 'idle' out of 100% of CPU time :<br/>
-    ( user + nice + system + idle + iowait + irq + softirq ) = 100%( idle ) = X % hence<br/>
-    average idle percentage <br/>
-    X % = ( idle * 100 ) / ( user + nice + system + idle + iowait + irq + softirq )<br/>

->[[2]](https://www.idnt.net/en-US/kb/941772) The CPU usage can be measured over an interval of time only.
-This means we have to read the values from /proc/stat on a fixed interval and calculate the delta from these readings.
-We can simply sum of all difference between two consecutive reads to get the time elapsed between these reads.
-The result is equal to multiplying USER_HZ with the number of CPUs on your system and the seconds between the reads.
-The difference of column 4 (idle) gives us the time spent idle.
-The sum minus the idle time gives us the total CPU utilization.
-Divided by the sum we get the percentage of CPU utilization.

 # ScreenShot of project

 ![Alt text](./images/demo.png "Demo app")